InALunch/TrolleyGame/README.md

 --https://www.huffingtonpost.com/linch-zhang/behind-the-absurd-popular_b_10247650.html

---The game is currently in semi-closed alpha and has 120 users (according to bit.ly)
+--The game is currently in open beta and has 500 users (according to bit.ly)